adrihans/Decoding_NER_Biases/docs/index.md

 -------------------

-[^limits_article] *"We are aware that our work is limited by the availability of names from various demographics and we acknowledge that individuals will not-necessarily identity themselves with the demographics attached to their first name, as done in this work."* - [article](https://arxiv.org/pdf/2008.03415.pdf)
+[^limits_article] *"We are aware that our work is limited by the availability of names from various demographics, and we acknowledge that individuals will not-necessarily identity themselves with the demographics attached to their first name, as done in this work."* - [article](https://arxiv.org/pdf/2008.03415.pdf)

 [^source_map] Article